 2. Hot Metal Bridge

 Once carrying ladle transfer cars containing molten steel across the mighty Monongahela River, this double-span 1,174-foot bridge is a Pittsburgh icon, and today it carries hikers and bicyclists on the GAP via a series of wide ramps.
-From its center, you’ll take in expansive views of the Downtown Pittsburgh skyline and peek at coal barges and pleasure boats below.
+From Hot Metal Bridge's center, you’ll take in expansive views of the Downtown Pittsburgh skyline and peek at coal barges and pleasure boats below.
 From its far side, explore Pittsburgh’s artsy and historic South Side.

 3. Whitaker and Port Perry Flyovers